CorradoLanera/gpteasyr/README.md

   get_content()

 cat(res) # limited to 30 tokens!
-#> As an AI, I'm not able to provide specific information about personal experiences or past courses since I don't have the capability to conduct courses or retain personal memories
+#> As an AI, I'm not able to provide specific information about personal experiences or past actions since I don't have the capability to conduct courses or retain personal memories
 ```

 ### Python’s backend